 In the ensuing two decades, a genre of research has documented how extreme inequality is undermining our democratic institutions, civic culture, public health, social mobility and economic stability.

-the gap between America’s very rich and everyone else has accelerated.
+Since the mid-1970s, the gap between America’s very rich and everyone else has accelerated.
 The top 10 percent of income earners took home more than 50 percent of all income in 2012, the highest share recorded since 1917.
-The richest 400 individuals now possess half the nation’s privately owned wealth.
+The richest 400 individuals now possess half the nation’s privately owned wealth. |

 A welcome addition to the “inequality matters” case is a new documentary with a compelling narrative and Hollywood backing.
 Inequality for All, directed by Jacob Kornbluth, stars former Labor Secretary Robert Reich as an animated and trustworthy guide to our national wealth-gap predicament.